punchagan/expense-tracker/README.md

 - Automatically add categories for similar transactions
 - Mark some transactions as repayment for another transaction.
 Useful when splitting a bill after you have paid it.
-- Assign one or more tags from the UI
-  - Allow filtering transactions/viz by tags

 ### Screenshot